 Point your browser at the HideMyAss! website and you'll read that the service allows you to "stream your favorite TV shows from wherever you are in the world using one of our dedicated streaming servers."
 Sounds good, but is it true?

 The HideMyAss!
-Windows client enables filtering its location list to display only streaming servers, and right now there are just five of these: two in New York, one in Florida, one in London and another in Frankfurt.
+Windows client enables filtering its location list to display only streaming servers, and right now there are just six of these: four in the US, one in London and another in Frankfurt.
 That's not exactly a lot of choice, and we wondered whether that would make it easier for streaming websites to detect and block them.